 - Plugin the unit into an electric socket, and switch on the unit.
 A light indicator will tell you that the product is on and working.

 - Switch the unit off when it is no longer in use.

 To effectively use this product, you must be sure that there is no furniture blocking it and that doors and windows are kept closed.

 Choosing to use a chemical mosquito plug-in repellent is quite effective in keeping mosquitos away.
 They are not toxic to humans and get the job done.
 Unfortunately, there are no chemical plugins available at this time.
 It seems ultrasonic plugins have taken over even though they are not proven to work.

-Mosquitoes have been around for millions of years.
-There are about 3,500 species of mosquitoes currently existing in our world today.
+Mosquitos have been around for millions of years.
+There are about 3,500 species of mosquitos currently existing in our world today.
 The females of most of these species have proboscis or tube-like mouths that can pierce through the skin of their hosts.

 They consume blood which ideally contains the nutrients they need to produce eggs such as protein and iron.
-Therefore, only the female mosquitoes actually bite humans, male mosquitoes get their nutrients from plants.
+Therefore, only the female mosquitos actually bite humans, male mosquitos get their nutrients from plants.

 The mosquito goes through four phases in their entire life cycle:

 Where do mosquitos live and breed?